Portrayals of Alice in Wonderland: Comics

 Alice Fairchild appears as an aging woman and a 14-year-old girl in Alan Moore and Melinda Gebbie's 1991 explicit graphic novel Lost Girls.

 In Alan Moore and Kevin O'Neill's League Of Extraordinary Gentlemen, Alice is referred to as Miss A. L.

 Alice Liddell is one of the main characters in Andy Weir and Sarah Andersen's webcomic Cheshire Crossing.

 Alice appears as a college-attending teenager alongside Wendy Darling, Dorothy Gale, and Susan Pevensie in Chicago of 2005 and 2006, in the comic book series The Oz/Wonderland Chronicles.

 Alice Liddle is the main character of Zenescope Entertainment's Grimm Fairy Tales: Return to Wonderland (2007–08), Alice In Wonderland (2012), Wonderland (2012–16), and Wonderland: Down the Rabbit Hole (2013).

+A decolonising rewriting of Alice's Adventures in Wonderland with Alice recast as a non-binary Ojibwe-Anishinaabe teenager, Aimée, appeared in 2021 as Rabbit Chase.